About Blog Contact Pey

 What is Bannockburn?

-Bannockburn is a mid-century modern neighborhood in northwest Bethesda, MD, developed from 1954 to the mid-1960s.
-It features wooded lots, postwar contemporary homes, Bannockburn Elementary School, and access to the Capital Crescent Trail and C&O Canal.
+Bannockburn is a mid-century modern neighborhood in southwest Bethesda, MD, near Glen Echo.
+Founded as a planned cooperative, it broke ground on January 15, 1949, and its first 24 “Pilot Project” homes were built in 1949–50.
+It features wooded lots, postwar contemporary homes, Bannockburn Elementary School, and easy access to Glen Echo Park and the C&O Canal towpath.

 What schools serve Bannockburn?